Flexicon/flexicondev-site/content/about/index.md

 ## Background

-I’m a full-stack software engineer and technical leader with 9+ years of experience across diverse industries.
+I’m a full-stack software engineer and technical leader with a decade of experience across diverse industries.
 Based in Silesia, Poland 🇵🇱, specializing in web technologies.\
 I thrive on complex problems that actually matter to users.